speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 <img src='https://www.gmbinder.com/images/PqYzVdr.png' style='position:absolute;top:78px;left:63px;width:30px' />

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;he combination of your character's personal  <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; features, as well as their chosen deployment, defines your character’s capabilities in the space component of the game, and the personal details you create set your character apart from every other character.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;he combination of your character's personal  <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; features, as well as their chosen deployment, defines your characterï¿½s capabilities in the space component of the game, and the personal details you create set your character apart from every other character.
 Even within your class, species, and deployment specialization you have options to fine-tune what your character can do.
 But this chapter is for players who want to go a step further.

 This chapter defines two sets of rules for customizing your character: multispeccing and ventures.
 Multispeccing lets you combine deployments together, and ventures are special options you can choose as you gain ranks.